pagkly/Zed/Investopedia3/Russell 2000 Index Definition.md

 Russell 2000 Index Definition
 ## What Is the Russell 2000 Index?

-The Russell 2000 index is an index measuring the performance of approximately 2,000 smallest-cap American companies in the [Russell 3000 Index](https://www.investopedia.com/terms/r/russell_3000.asp), which is made up of 3,000 of the largest U.S. stocks.
+The Russell 2000 index is an index measuring the performance of approximately 2,000 smallest-cap American companies in the [[Russell 3000 Index]](https://www.investopedia.com/terms/r/russell_3000.asp), which is made up of 3,000 of the largest U.S. stocks.
 It is a market-cap weighted index.

 ### Important